 Part of the speed is accomplished by having an ever-ready internal hot water supply waiting to brew your coffee when you want it, so you never have to wait for the water to heat before it brews.
 If you won’t need coffee for a few days, you can use the vacation switch to turn off the heater.

 Rather than a cone-shaped filter, this has a large flat bottom filter for more contact between the water and grounds during brewing, while a multi-stream spray sends hot water over the top of the grounds to saturate them completely.

-When your coffee making needs are modest, this is the machine for you.
+When your coffee-making needs are modest, this is the machine for you.
+The Mr. Coffee 12-Cup Drip Coffee Maker is an affordable, low-commitment purchase.
 There is just a simple on/off switch that turns the machine on to start brewing with an indicator light that shows when it’s on, so you’ll remember to turn off the warming plate when you pour the last cup of coffee.
-This makes up to four small cups of coffee or two standard mugs, so it’s great for singles or couples who drink just one cup each before heading out the door.
+It has a pretty large capacity at 12 cups, so there's enough coffee to last throughout the day, even for families.

 The warming plate is easy to wipe clean and the filter basket is removable so you can empty it quickly and wash it for the next use.
 A pause feature lets you remove the carafe if you want to grab the first cup before brewing is done, then you simply replace the carafe to continue brewing.

 Capacity: 12 cups (60 ounces) | Dimensions: 8.4 x 11.76 x 12.5 inches | Warranty: 1-year limited | Wattage: 900 | Voltage: 120